 The Cons of Down/Synthetic Blends

-So, now that you know how each type of insulation works, as well as their benefits and downsides, it’s time to make a decision.
-Which type of sleeping bag is the right choice for you?
+So, now that you know how each type of insulation works, as well as its benefits and downsides, it’s time to make a decision.
+Which type of sleeping bag is the right choice for you, down vs synthetic?

 For many, the price will be the deciding factor.
 With fashionable down jackets getting more and more popular worldwide, the insulating undercoating that provides warmth to ducks and geese is becoming a hot commodity.
 And, as expected, the higher demand for down increases its price.